accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ##### Special cases

-The criterion does not apply:
+The criterion does not apply for:
-- For key repetitions managed at the platform level;
+- key repetitions managed at the platform level;
-- For applications that have a method for deactivating the key repeat functionality.
+- applications that have a method for deactivating the key repeat functionality.

 ##### Evaluation methodology {class="disclosure methodo"}